timsampson/cs50club/README.md

 ### Build and Deploy

-Once it is setup, run your build with `parcel build client/index.html --no-minify --no-source-maps --no-cache`.
+Once it is setup, add a dist folder. run your build with `parcel build client/index.html --no-minify --no-source-maps --no-cache`.
 I used the live server extension to test if the styling and javascript worked as expected.

 To push your deploy, use the command `npm run bld`